KGlinoga/work-day-scheduler/README.md

 # work-day-scheduler
 Challenge 5 - Work Day Scheduler

-# <Your-Project-Title>

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?

 This is a Work Day Scheduler.
 Coding this app was meant to demonstrate some comprehension of jquery, JavaScript, Bootstrap, among other concepts covered in class.